McYum/Anti-RK-tagging/README.md

 	local Clone = script.Parent.Main.Template:Clone()
 	Clone.Name = "Warn"
 	Clone.Visible = true

 	if tk == true then
+		if Player.Character:GetAttribute("NoImmunity") then
+			Clone.Info.Text = "You lost immunity foundation members can now kill you legally!" else
 			Clone.Info.Text = "You have been caught killing ".. reason.. ", you can do that "..
-Player.Character:GetAttribute("WarnedAmount2").. "x more and you will be punished!" else
+Player.Character:GetAttribute("WarnedAmount2").. "x more and you will be punished!" end
+	else
+		if Player:GetAttribute("WarnedAmount") <= 0 then
+			Clone.Info.Text = "You will be permanently set to D-Class on this server for mass RK." else
 			Clone.Info.Text = "You have been caught killing ".. reason.. ", do that "..
 Player:GetAttribute("WarnedAmount").. "x  more and you will be punished!" end
+	end

 	Clone.Parent = script.Parent.Main

 	-- Basic UI animation